DaniilAlpha/milo/README.md

 # milo (micro logging)
-A set of macros to prevent boilerplate logging code.
+A set of (only) macros to prevent boilerplate logging code.

 Format examples:
 ```comming soon```